panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 > Profile before optimizing

-When deciding to use an optimization technique, including memoization and particularly `useCallback()`, do:
+When deciding to use an optimization technique, like memoization with `useCallback()`, do:

 1. [Profile](https://developer.chrome.com/docs/devtools/evaluate-performance/)
 2. Quantify the increased performance (e.g. `150ms` vs `50ms` render speed increase)